fatfisz/poof/packages/poof/README.md

   index: '-1',
 }
 ```
-then you'd get a `ValidationError` with the `fields` property equal to:
+then you'd get a `FieldValidationError` with the `fields` property equal to:
 ```js
 {
   _id: 'Missing post id',